bernard-dandrea/jeedom-EcoNetatmo/README.md

 # jeedom-EcoNetatmo
-Jeedom Plugin to collect consumption data coming from Legrand ecoccompteur of Drivia with Netatmo series (reference 41203x).
+Jeedom Plugin to collect consumption data coming from Legrand ecocompteur of Drivia with Netatmo series (reference 41203x).